 CDP’s team of experienced attorneys provides a wide range of legal assistance to help advance community groups’ campaigns for social and economic justice.
-Our main types of legal work include:
+Our main types of legal work are:

 We work with tenant organizing groups to bring lawsuits on behalf of groups of tenants whose landlords are violating their rights.
 This includes issues such as illegal evictions, failure to make repairs, lack of heat and hot water, lead paint and illegal rent overcharges.
 Read more about recent housing cases.